rgeissen/trusted-data-agent/rag_templates/REFACTORING_SUMMARY.md

 ## Summary

-The SQL Query Template is now a **complete, modular plugin** that serves as:
+The SQL Query Template - Business Context is now a **complete, modular plugin** that serves as:
 - ✅ Reference implementation for plugin structure
 - ✅ Copy-paste template for new plugins
 - ✅ Documentation standard for all plugins